 I remember seeing the car for the first time, and to be honest, I didn’t know what a Mercury Monarch was or what to expect.
 Luckily this time (which was before the college finance talk) I knew to be grateful and I was happier and more liberated to have a car of my own than self-centered enough to judge it (I actually gasped when I googled them because they look worse than I remembered- maybe God spoke to me and because I’m so grateful I was gracious and excited in front of my mom).
 If she had lived longer, I would’ve known to show her even more gratitude, but as a self-centered sixteen year old, it was a true gift to have had that perspective at that time.

 So those are a few stories.
 There are so many more, yet these are the ones that came to mind right now, probably for some deeper reason that, even I don’t understand.
-Now that I reflect back over them, I can relate moments I’ve had with my own daughters that are special like that.
-I don’t want to share too much about my daughters out of respect for their privacy, especially in this digital age, but I’ll give very small descriptions of how each has done kind things for me in the last day.
-One was shopping for herself and spotted my favorite bottled coffee drink that is rarely available and bought several for me, just out of kindness.
-One invited me to join her in selecting digital images for a project and to go to the beach with her.
+Now that I reflect back over them, I can relate moments I’ve had with my own kids that are special like that.
+I don’t want to share too much about them out of respect for their privacy, especially in this digital age, but I’ll give very small descriptions of how each has done kind things for me in the last day.
+One was shopping and spotted my favorite bottled coffee drink that is rarely available and bought several for me, just out of kindness.
+One invited me to join them in selecting digital images for a project and also go to the beach together.
 I’m grateful for them both and wish I had more moments, more memories of that kind with my mom.

 I know she’s setting this up, that’s what she does.
 Even from heaven.
 I hope she’s with us as I enter the part of life she never got, day 18,190 and beyond.
-I hope she’s here to watch the girls continue to grow, mature, and become adults.
-I know she’d love them both and be so proud.
+I hope she’s here to watch her grandkids continue to grow, mature, and become adults.
+I know she’d love them and be so proud.
 She’d have specific things she could relate to with each of them.
 Someday I’ll talk to them about that, but I’ll keep it private here.

 As I live longer than my mom got to, please let my heart be open and less protective of myself so I can be more loving, supportive, and protective of others as she did.
 I never thought I’d be my mom’s age, yet today I am and every day forward I’ll be older.
 I love you, Mom.
 I miss you terribly.
 I hope to help your goodness live on.